kstenerud/streamux/README.md

 * Peer A: initiator reject

 In this example, Peer A is once again slow to respond, and Peer B once again goes ahead with messaging, but it turns out that Peer A eventually rejects the initiator request.
 Request 0 never gets processed or responded to by Peer A because the session is dead.
 The peers must now disconnect.

+### Quick Init

+There may be times when the initiator flow is considered too chatty.
+In such a case, peers may elect to quick init, which eliminates gating on the initial request-response by automatically choosing the init values from the "client-y" peer.
+A "server-y" peer may elect to allow quick init, meaning that it is willing to disregard its own initiator request and use the client's recommendations instead (as if the server had used wildcard values for length and ID).
+This shortens the initiator message flow:

+#### Successful Flow

+* Peer A: initiator request with `quick init request` 1
+* Peer A: request ID 0
+* Peer B: initiator request with `quick init allowed` 1
+* Peer B: response ID 0

+Peer A doesn't wait for Peer B's initiator request before sending normal messages, simply assuming everything will be fine.
+Once Peer B's request arrives, both sides understand that they are in agreement, and message processing continues normally.

+#### Failure Flow

+* Peer A: initiator request with `quick init request` 1
+* Peer A: request ID 0
+* Peer B: initiator request with `quick init allowed` 0
+* Negotiation failed (no further messages sent)

+In this case, Peer B doesn't allow quick init, and so session establishment fails.
+Request ID 0 was ignored, and the session is dead.
+Both sides disconnect, and the client may attempt to reconnect with `quick init request` 0.

+If neither side sets `quick init request` to 1, normal initiator flow is followed.
+If both sides set `quick init request` to 1, the negotiation fails, and the session is dead.

+Note: Both sides must still reach an agremeent on the protocol version.